AlbanaCodes/AlbanasDream/README.md

 ## Built With

   - [ReactJS](https://reactjs.org/) - Used for the Single page application front-ent
-  - [Vite] (https://vitejs.dev/) - User for creating the app and the build tool.
+  - [Vite](https://vitejs.dev/) - Used for creating the app and the build tool.
 Also used for bundling

 ## Authors and contributors